mikevallano/tmdb-moviequeue/README.md

 * There are no special rake tasks or seeds.

-* Simply running `$ rsepc` will run the test suite, which uses Selenium, and therefore launches Firefox.
+* Simply running `$ rsepc` will run the test suite, which uses Poltergeist as the headless browser.

 * There are no background jobs.